Sheep’s Head Way – 6 Day Self-Guided Walking Tour

 Included / Excluded

-It is also possible to arrive at Dublin or Shannon airport but will result in a longer transfer by bus.
-We will supply you with all the travel details that you need to get to your first accommodation in Bantry.
+It is also possible to arrive at Dublin or Shannon Airport, but this will result in a longer transfer by bus.
+We will supply you with all the travel details on how to get to your first B&B in Bantry.

-Bantry town is the perfect location to start your self-guided walking adventure in the South-West of Ireland.
-Bantry sits in the bay separating the Sheep's Head and Beara Peninsulas and is in the shelter of Whiddy Island.
+Bantry town is perfectly located as a place to start your self-guided walking adventure in the southwest of Ireland.
+Bantry sits in the bay separating the Sheep's Head and Beara peninsulas and is sheltered by Whiddy Island.

-On the first day of your tour, you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy Island.
-On today’s walking trail, you will walk along a beautiful ridge before making your way down into Glanlough.
+On the first day of your walking tour on the Sheep's Head Way, you will walk from Bantry to Glanlough, overlooking Bantry Bay and Whiddy Island.
+Today’s walking trail will take you along a beautiful ridge before leading you down into Glanlough.
+Complimentary transfer back to Bantry and overnight in Bantry.

 Distance: 16 km / 10 miles, Ascent: 570 m / 1148 ft, Approximate walking time: 4 / 5 hours

-Today’s self-guided walk gives you the option to follow Gortnakilly ridge up onto Seefin Mountain, the highest point of the peninsula at 345 m.
-Alternatively, you can take the lower path which also finishes in Kilcrohane village.
+Today’s self-guided walk gives you the option to follow the Gortnakilly Ridge up onto Seefin Mountain, the highest point of the peninsula at 345 m.
+Alternatively, you can walk along the lower path, which also finishes in Kilcrohane village.
+Overnight in Kilcrohane.

 Distance: 16 km / 10 miles, Ascent: 598 m / 1263 ft, Approximate walking time: 4 / 5 hours

-Durrus, the largest village on the peninsula, is today’s destination.
-The walking trail takes you along undisturbed paths and winding roads where you will see evidence of the extensive activity from pre-Christian times, in the form of standing stones, wells and burial grounds.
+Durrus, the largest village on the peninsula, is today’s destination, and the walking trail takes you along undisturbed paths and winding roads.
+As you pass through this area, you will see evidence of extensive activity from pre-Christian times in the form of standing stones, wells, and burial grounds.
+Overnight in Durrus.

 Distance: 20 km / 12 miles, Ascent: 510 m / 1530 ft, Approximate walking time: 4 / 6 hours